bernie-cm/bernie-cm/README.md

 # 👋 Hi, I'm Bernie
 - 🐧 I like Linux and Python
 - ☁️ I'm passionate about cloud and data engineering, backend programming, and DevOps
-- 🌱 I'm learning ⎈ Kubernetes to take my CKA exam
+- 🌱 I'm learning 🕸️ Service Mesh
 - ✉️ Reach out bernie.camejo [at] icloud.com

 ## About me